RothAndrew/convert-to-helm-raw-values/README.md

   -i, --infile string    Input file - Must be compliant with K8s YAML -o, --outfile string   Output file - Will be formatted such that it can be used as values.yaml for helm chart incubator/raw.
 Will always overwrite if the file already exists.
 ```

+## Contributor Guide

+### Releasing new versions

+To release a new version, just push a new tag.
+Automation will cover the rest.
+Make sure the tag conforms to SemVer. [goreleaser](https://goreleaser.com/) is used in the pipeline to create a GitHub Release.